pi-hole/docs/docs/main/prerequisites.md

 | Debian       | 9 / 10           | ARM / x86_64 / i386 |
 | Fedora       | 31 / 32          | ARM / x86_64        |
 | CentOS       | 7 / 8            | x86_64              |

+!!! info
+    Pi-hole will run on most Debian-based distributions and is the preferred platform.

+!!! info
+    For Fedora-based distributions, it is advisable to set [SELinux to `disabled` or `permissive`](https://wiki.centos.org/HowTos/SELinux#SELinux_Modes).
+    Pi-hole can otherwise be whitelisted if the `enforcing` mode is kept.

 ### IP Addressing